 Kyle Jennings, CFASenior Managing Director and Head of Credit Research

-Francesco OssinoSenior Managing Director and Senior Portfolio Manager
+Francesco OssinoSenior Managing Director, Senior Portfolio Manager, and Bank Loan Sector Head

 Important risk considerations